 Press Passes and Media Inquiries

 OEFFA offers a limited number of press passes to members of the media who would like to attend conference and pre-conference events.
 We can also help members of the press schedule interviews with keynote speakers and workshop presenters.
-To arrange an interview or request a press pass, contact Lauren Ketcham at (614) 421-2022 Ext.
+To arrange an interview, request a press pass, or for other media inquiries, contact Lauren Ketcham at (614) 421-2022 Ext.
 203 or firstname.lastname@example.org.